Bootstrapping the critical behavior of multi-matrix models: The 3-matrix model

 \section{The 3-matrix model}

 In this section we will study the following 3-matrix model

 which is a generalization of the three-colour model studied in \cite{eynard1998iterative,kostov2002exact}.
 As far as the authors can tell, this model is unsolved in the literature.
+For any word in $A,B$ and $C$ we denote the associated mixed moment in the large $N$ limit as

-Its search space dimension seems to be two and all moments are generated through the SDE from $m_{1}$ and $m_{2}$.
+The search space dimension of this model seems to be two and all moments used can generated through the SDE from $m_{A} :=m_{1}$ and $m_{AA} :=m_{2}$.

 Consider the lexicographically ordered tracial sequence $\{1, m_A, m_B,m_{C} , m_{AB}, m_{AC}, m_{BC} \ldots\}$.
 To obtain our bootstrap estimates we used submatrices of the following Hankel matrix:

 The slices of $m_{1}$ for a fixed $m_{2}$ are seemingly asymmetric and are very reminiscent of the cubic model's solution for $m_{1}$ seen in Figure 7 of \cite{hessam2022noncommutative}.
 More submatrices are needed, however, to obtain a reasonable estimate of the location of a critical point and critical exponent.